 Most other patients require neuroimaging with MRI to detect orbital, cranial, or central nervous system (CNS) abnormalities.
 CT may be substituted if there is concern about a metallic intraocular foreign body or if MRI is otherwise contraindicated or unavailable.
 Imaging should be done immediately if findings suggest infection, aneurysm, or acute stroke.

 Patients with manifestations of Graves disease Etiology Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more should have thyroid tests (serum thyroxine [T4] and thyroid-stimulating hormone [TSH] levels).
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more should have thyroid tests (serum thyroxine [T4] and thyroid-stimulating hormone [TSH] levels).
 Testing for myasthenia gravis and multiple sclerosis Multiple Sclerosis (MS) Multiple sclerosis (MS) is characterized by disseminated patches of demyelination in the brain and spinal cord.
 Common symptoms include visual and oculomotor abnormalities, paresthesias, weakness... read more should be strongly considered for patients with intermittent diplopia.

 Treatment of Diplopia